 Alcohol has many adverse effects on our bodies and minds.
 There are the short-term discomforts like hangovers and “hangxiety,” as well as long-term effects on our physical and mental health.
-Today, we’ll be talking about an issue that falls somewhere between the two: night sweats related to alcohol use.
+Today, we're discussing an issue that falls somewhere between the two: night sweats related to alcohol use.

 How does alcohol use lead to night sweats?
 And what steps can be taken to prevent them?
-In this post, we will explore the causes of night sweats related to alcohol use and discuss how cutting back on or quitting alcohol can help.
+In this post, we’ll explore the causes of night sweats related to alcohol use and discuss how cutting back on or quitting alcohol can help.

 What Are Night Sweats?

 First, let's define night sweats.
 Night sweats are episodes of excessive sweating that occur during sleep, often leading to damp or soaked sheets and clothing.
-While occasional night sweats are normal, persistent night sweats can be a symptom of an underlying medical condition or lifestyle factor, such as alcohol use.
+While occasional night sweats are normal, persistent night sweats can be a symptom of an underlying medical condition or lifestyle factor, such as sweating at night after drinking.

 Alcohol is a depressant that affects the central nervous system, leading to a range of physical and psychological effects.
 When we consume alcohol, it can cause our bodies to become dehydrated, leading to increased thirst and a need to urinate more frequently.
 These effects can contribute to night sweats, as our bodies attempt to regulate our temperature and maintain proper hydration levels during sleep.

-In addition to dehydration, alcohol use can also lead to changes in our body's hormones and neurotransmitters, which can impact our sleep patterns and contribute to night sweats.
+In addition to dehydration, alcohol use can also lead to changes in our body's hormones and neurotransmitters, which can impact our sleep patterns and contribute to sweating at night after drinking.
 For example, alcohol can increase the production of the stress hormone cortisol, which can disrupt our sleep and lead to night sweats.
 It can also decrease the production of the hormone vasopressin, which regulates our body's fluid balance, leading to dehydration and increased thirst.